 SLC6A1 causes developmental disabilities, a movement disorder and the onset of a debilitating form of epilepsy along with regression between 3 – 4 years.
 The solemn faced doctors said nothing could be done as they looked at us with sympathy.
 I saw my husband’s bottom lip start to quiver.
 The prognosis was bad.

 It was the darkest moment of my existence.
 It was sadness for which there are no words and a sadness I didn’t know existed.
 I was robbed of my perfect life, but mostly I mourned for the life I envisioned for Maxwell when I heard his first sweet cry in the delivery room.

 It was in that moment I decided to fight.

 Fight like a mother.

 I left my career and began calling scientists and I found hope.
 Maxwell’s disease is a candidate for gene therapy replacement which would restore his neurological system function.
 A group of scientists at UT Southwestern in Dallas was willing to develop the therapy that would not only help Maxwell, but every child with this condition.
 This research will also directly advance treatments in epilepsy, autism, and schizophrenia.

-My husband and I have used our resources for initial funding, but we still need to raise $1,000,000 in the next year to advance treatment from bench to bedside.
+We still need to raise $3,000,000 in the next year to advance treatment from bench to bedside.
 If we do not raise the money, the research will be tabled due to lack of funding.

 We ask for your help today to become part of something larger than yourself.
 We have an opportunity here to impact a large group of children that need help.